Overview

 Your identification has been saved in /home/username/.ssh/id_rsa Your public key has been saved in /home/username/.ssh/id_rsa.pub The key fingerprint is: ar:bc:d3:9e:g3:1f:63:6f:6b:32:2e:97:ee:42:e1:be username@server.dreamhost.com The key’s randomart image is: +--[ RSA 2048]----+ | ..+**B.o++o | | . o+==o. o | | . .oo.= | | . +E+ . | | S . | | | | | | | | | +-----------------+

-- You can view the new private and public key by running the following:
+- Run the following command to view the new private and public key:

 [local]$ ls -1 ~/.ssh/ id_rsa id_rsa.pub

-- Finally, import the public key into your DreamCompute dashboard.
+- Import the public key into your DreamCompute dashboard.